LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Each entity has its own “entity service”

-* Use the service to get, create, update and delete entities
+* Use the service to get, create, update or delete entities

 ```C#
 public abstract class ChannelService : IEntityService<Channel>,